Home » Exegesis

 In endeavoring to understand a text we apply the principles of Biblical Hermeneutics (ΕΡΜΗΝΕΥΤΙΚΑ), the science and art of interpretation.
-Relying on the help and guidance of the Holy Spirit "to lead us into all the truth," we employ hermeneutical principles to "rightly divide the Word."
+Relying on the help and guidance of the Holy Spirit “to lead us into all the truth,” them to “rightly divide the Word of Truth.”

 The practical application of hermeneutics is Exegesis (ΕΞΗΓΗΣΙΣ), meaning "to lead out" and hence metaphorically "to draw out in narrative, and unfold in teaching."
 From Louw and Nida: "to make something fully known by careful explanation or by clear revelation."